avoajaugochukwu/techwizerd.com/content/posts/how-to-build-a-podcast-player-with-react-js-tailwind-css-and-apple-podcast-api.md

 ## Our approach
 ![workworkwork](/img/rpp_tutorial/justin-lim-tloFnD-7EpI-unsplash.jpg)

-I will start by creating the structure for the major parts of the project.
-This will help you focus on functionality down the line.
+I will start by creating the structure for the significant parts of the project.
+It will help you focus on functionality down the line.
 After setting up the project files and folders, I will create the skeleton of the application.
 Then move on to building the functionalities.

-When making changes to files, I will provide the entire code so you don't have to worry about the changes and focus on the tutorial.
+When making changes to files, I will provide the entire code, so you don’t have to worry about the changes and focus on the tutorial.

-I will also create checkpoints after each part and live code through [Codesanbox](https://codesandbox.io/) (where applicable).
-So that you have something to compare your code to.
+I will also create checkpoints after each part, including GitHub code and live code through [Codesanbox](https://codesandbox.io/) (where applicable) so that you have something to compare your code.

 ## Setting up the React project and files